inoriakiha/Tag-Group-Organizer/README.md

 - Sort tags and groups by name or usage frequency.
 - Search tags from the organizer pane.
 - Rename tags across Markdown content and frontmatter.
-- Use the interface in English or Chinese based on Obsidian's language.

 ## Development